iannech/dev-prep/README.md

   Given a string s containing just the characters '(', ')', '{', '}', '[', ']', determine if the input string is valid.
   An input string is valid if:
   Open brackets must be closed by the same type of brackets.
-  Open brackets must be closed in the correct order.
+  Open brackets must be closed in the correct order.- repeated
-5. Given a page of a book with words, write a function to return the word with the highest number of occurences in the page and then replace the occurences of the word in the page with its Synonym.
+5. Given a page of a book with words, write a function to return the word with the highest number of occurences in the page and then replace the occurences of the word in the page with its Synonym. - repeated.
 6. Given a 2D Matrix, perform a Spiral Traversal.
 7. Given an array of [9,4,3,2] numbers, return an array that contians the computed fibonacci sequence of each item.
 8. validate that an input is a palindrome.
 Only numbers and words can form a palindrome.
 Ignore any other characters passed.
 For example - m.. u,,,m is a valid palindrome.